 Soon the social club grew so large that it could no longer meet in backyards and garages.
 In 1968, the club moved to a Belleville storefront to continue its sessions.
 Richard Grossklaus began his work at the club by locating a more permanent site for the club’s activities.
 He looked at buildings in Newark, following the 1967 riots, because rental properties were abundant.

-Founders David Kerr and Richard Grossklaus gave up their jobs to work with addicts full time at no pay.
+Founder David Kerr and Co-Founder Richard Grossklaus gave up their jobs to work with addicts full time at no pay.
 In August 1968, the social club incorporated into Integrity, Inc., the name Integrity, meaning oneness, honesty or unity.

 NOW . . .